man who feels pain in front of the leg of cruralgia type

 Medication

-As everyone reacts differently to pharmaceuticals, it is important to consult your doctor to determine the type, amount and dose.
-The drugs generally prescribed following an attack of acute cruralgia are anti-inflammatories, painkillers, and/or muscle relaxants.
-Your doctor may also prescribe pregabalin (Lyrica), an antiepileptic drug used in the presence of neuropathic pain.
+The medications generally prescribed following an attack of acute cruralgia are anti-inflammatories, painkillers, and/or muscle relaxants.
+Your doctor may also prescribe pregabalin (Lyrica), an anti-epileptic medication used in the presence of neuropathic pain.

-The first instinct when suffering from pain (especially when it is severe!) is to rest until the symptoms disappear.
-Unfortunately, this is a monumental mistake committed by several patients (Be honest, and ask yourself if you are guilty?).
+For many, the first instinct when suffering from pain is to rest until the symptoms disappear.
+Unfortunately, this is a monumental mistake.

-Now I can understand that you are not educated on the best exercises to do in the presence of cruralgia.
-For this, a qualified professional such as a physiotherapist will be able to guide you and prescribe the optimal exercises according to your condition.
+obviously, a qualified professional such as a physiotherapist will be able to guide you and prescribe optimal exercises based on your condition.

 Infiltration and surgery